FENECON Industrial XL Operating Instructions

 Desiccant bags are used to prevent condensation forming in the container during storage.

 There are six desiccant bags in the container on delivery.
-Remove them after commissioning.
-Replace the desiccant bags after a storage period of 3 months.
+Replace the saturated desiccant bags with new ones after a storage period of three months and after the container has been open for more than 30 minutes in high humidity or rain.

 Storage longer than 6 months

-Possible consequences: Deep discharge of the cells and defect of the battery modules.
+Possible consequences: Deep discharge of the cells and battery failure.

 • External charging of the battery modules to nominal voltage — forced charging must be carried out, which is controlled via the FEMS.